 Having almost completely circumnavigated the North Island, Cook brought the Endeavour to anchor at Ship Cove in the Marlborough Sounds on 15 February 1770, in the channel he named after Britain’s Queen Charlotte.
-The Endeavour stayed there some days.
+The Endeavour stayed there for some days.
 An expedition to the highest point on the land opposite revealed both that it was an island (Arapawa or Arapāoa) and that a stretch of water separated the island from land in the distance.
-The water was to be named Cook Strait.
+This waterway was to be named Cook Strait.

 Cook then circumnavigated the South Island.
 ‘Lookers-on’ was his name for the Seaward Kaikōura Range.
 At the end of the journey the Endeavour made anchorage on 27 March in Admiralty Bay, adjacent to D’Urville Island.

 Cook returned to Ship Cove on his second and third Pacific expeditions, in February and October 1773 and February 1777.
 In total he spent about one-third of his time in New Zealand waters at Ship Cove.

 In the following decades it was whaling that brought Europeans into Marlborough, not timber or seals as elsewhere in New Zealand.
 Marlborough timber did not have as many uses as the kauri of the upper North Island, and seals were not plentiful.

 The peak period for whaling in Marlborough was the 1830s and 1840s.
 Shore stations hunted the right whale, which stayed close to shore, particularly when females were calving.